Mico27/gbs-StreamableActorPlugin/README.md

 # gbs-StreamableActorPlugin

-**Version 4.3.0 — Requires GB Studio ≥ 4.3.0**
+**Version 4.3.0.
+Requires GB Studio 4.3.0 or newer.**

-An engine plugin that streams an actor's animation frames straight into sprite VRAM, one frame at a time.
-A spritesheet then costs the VRAM of its **largest single frame** instead of the VRAM of **all its frames**, no matter how many frames, directions or animation states it has.
+Loads an actor's animation one frame at a time, so a sprite sheet costs the space of its **largest single frame** rather than all of its frames put together.
+The number of frames, directions and animation states stops mattering.

+That is what lets a character have forty animations on a machine with room for about six.
+In the example project, a Link sprite of 102 tiles, more than the hardware can hold at once, runs in 4 tiles.

-Frames may have completely different layouts and different tile counts; the streamer copies whatever the current frame needs.
+Frames can have completely different shapes and tile counts.
+Whatever the current frame needs is what gets loaded.

 https://github.com/user-attachments/assets/a34a7e8c-7b4e-423a-ac06-ebe73a1ccc8f